 Mid Canterbury is well served by experienced earthmoving contractors.
 BCI has long standing relationships with a number of these, including Rooney Earthmoving, Harmer Earthmoving and Monadelphous NZ, who we engage to undertake large scale construction projects.

 These partnerships enable us to focus on project management and trouble shooting.

-BCI is about more than just just delivering water for irrigation to our shareholders.
-We are an integral part of a vibrant community, both rural and urban, and we consider many other organisations to be part of our community.
+BCI is about more than just delivering irrigation water to our shareholders.
+We believe we are an integral part of a vibrant community, both rural and urban, made up of many different organisations and stakeholders.

-Another stakeholder BCI involves in its community is the NZ Fire Brigade.
-We have made our network available for the delivery of emergency water supplies to the NZ Fire Brigade through the installation of approximately 30 hydrants across the district.
+One example of this was to make our pipe network available for the delivery of emergency water supplies to the NZ Fire Brigade through the installation of approximately 30 hydrants across the district.